RxLaboratory/Ramses/src-docs/docs/components/files/tree.md

 Ramses should be able to access files located on remote locations using the *Samba* (*SMB*) protocol, using standard URL starting with `\\server-name`.

 Another way to access remote locations, which enables *FTP* and other protocols support, is to use *Windows Network Drives* to mount the remote locations.
-To make it easy to deploy Ramses on several devices, they should all use the same letter for the network drive.
+To make it easy to deploy Ramses on several devices, they should all use the same drive letter.

 ### Remote files on Unix-like Systems (Linux, Mac OS)

 The quickest and easiest way to use Ramses on remote folders on Unix-like systems is to automatically mount the remote locations in a specific folder.
 This can work for a lot of different protocols (*Samba*, *FTP(s)*, *SFTP*, *NFS*...)

-## The Ramses Folder
+## The Main Ramses Folder

 The easiest way to use Ramses to manage all your projects is to define a root folder for all Ramses projects, where Ramses will create a subfolder for each project.